tkareine/tkareine.org/_posts/2018-10-08-lightweight-nodejs-version-switching.md

 {% endhighlight %}
 </figure>

-400 ms for sourcing `nvm.sh` is too much for me, even though `nvm` is a quite nice tool.
+400 ms for sourcing `nvm.sh` is a way too big share of the time budget I'd like to allocate for starting Bash in interactive mode.
+It's a pity, because `nvm` is a quite nice tool.

 An alternative for `nvm` is [nodenv]: